markonikovic/globalBondTraining/README.md

         - National Limo Association.
         - most of the firms are NLA members.
         - they are considered reliable.
-- *Farm in(FIN)* - rent a drive to another company
+- *Farm in(FIN)* - rent a trip to another company
-- *Farm out(FOT)* - rent a drive from another company.
+- *Farm out(FOT)* - rent a trip from another company.

 ### Farm-out procedure

 - in order to send a network request, the company must be in the system of *Limoanywhere*(`My Office -> Company Resources -> Affiliates`: there is a list of affiliates)
 - if the company doesn't have *Limoanywhere* use 'Add New Affiliate' section under `My Office -> Company Resources -> Affiliates`
-- after finding the drive we want to farm out:
+- after finding the booking we want to farm out:
     1. set the *FOT* cost.
     2. the name of the affiliate.
     3. select button `farm-out`.